-Integration with other cloud services
+Integration with other AWS services

 You can easily integrate your Hadoop environment with other services such as Amazon S3, Amazon Kinesis, Amazon Redshift, and Amazon DynamoDB to enable data movement, workflows, and analytics across the many diverse services on the AWS platform.
 Additionally, you can use the AWS Glue Data Catalog as a managed metadata repository for Apache Hive and Apache Spark.

 Pay for clusters only when you need them